-A long time ago, when we were just launching UXPressia, we were pretty sure that having multiple personas on a single journey was an overkill.
+A long time ago, when we were just launching UXPressia, we were pretty sure that having multiple personas on a single journey was overkill.
 We believed one customer journey should have one and only persona.
-After all, it's called customer journey, not customers journey, right?
+After all, it's called customer journey, not customers’ journey, right?
 Well, that was what we knew from our experience and from what we actually had been contemplating in others' journey maps.
 At that time, it made perfect sense to us: if two personas have similar journeys, why bother and create more maps?

 We had never seen any good examples of a multiple-personas map and we were really itching to hear about at least one use case.
 So we did what we should have — reached out to our community.
-Wish we'd done it earlier!
-It turned out such a fantastic source of inspiration, that we decided to let the world know.

-Case 1: comparing more or less similar journeys
+Case 1: Comparing more or less similar journeys

 In other words, when personas are going through the same journey, but they have different goals and needs at each (or almost each) stage.
 Thus their behavioral patterns are different.